ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### SYS_REPL_OLD_INDEX_COLUMNS\_

-SYS_REPL_OLD_INDEX_COLUMNS\_ stores information about columns currently being replicated by the replication sender thread.
+This meta table is for storing information about columns currently being replicated by the replication Sender thread.

 | Column name      | Type        | Description                                            |
 | ---------------- | ----------- | ------------------------------------------------------ |